-Growth Habit: A small to medium sized woody shrub, Spanish Heath can grow to 1..5 metres height in suitable conditions.
-It usually grows as a dense multi-stemmed bush however inappropriate slashing thickens it up so that can becomes more hedge like.
-Leaves are small, fine and pine like.
+Growth Habit: A small to medium sized woody shrub, Spanish Heath can grow to 2.5 m in suitable conditions.
+Leaves are small, fine and pine like, 4-7 mm long.
+Young stems have unbranched hairs 1 mm long.
+It usually grows as a dense multi-stemmed bush, however inappropriate slashing can thicken it up so that can becomes more hedge like.

 Fruit/Seed: Each Spanish Heath bush is capable of producing millions of small, speck like seeds.

 Dispersal: Wind and water easily carry the small seeds.
 Any machinery that passes through or over the bushes when in flower and/or seed is likely to pick up and carry the seed further.

 - Spanish Heath (E. lusitanica): Larger flowers 4-5 mm.
 Leaves long, narrow and generally crowded in whorls of 4.
 Young stems have unbranched hairs 1mm long.
 Flowers winter to spring.

 - Besom Heath (E. scorparia): Flowers white / green to reddish, bell-shaped, 1–2 mm long; in spring to summer.
 Leaves 3.5–7 mm long, in well spaced whorls of 3 or 4.
 Young stems hairless.
 Large lignotuber.

 - Tree Heath (E. arborea): Not yet in the Tamar.
 Tall shrub to 5 metres.
 Slightly larger white flowers 2-3 mm long.
 Leaves long, narrow and generally crowded in whorls of 4.
 Young stems with branched hairs 1 mm long.